-- More than 70,000 ad generated visits across different landing pages.
+- More than 70,000 ads generated visits to various landing pages.

-- Average CTRs at that time stood at about 0.25%, specially highlighting Iberia’s premium destinations, such as New York (with respective CTRs that exceeded 0.60%).
+- Average CTRs at that time stood at about 0.25%, especially those highlighting Iberia’s premium destinations, such as New York.
+Those were increased to 0.60%.

-- Reactivity of users who visited Iberia’s website was high in searches; nearly 27,000 availability requests were carried out on the website forms (38.5% of conversion compared to the number of visits).
+- Reactivity of users who visited Iberia’s website was high in searches.
+Nearly 27,000 availability requests were carried out on the website forms.
+The conversion rate was 38.5%.

-- According to tagged data by Google Analytics, search profitability based on the unique visitor and the device used were unitary costs of under 1€.
+- According to tagged data by Google Analytics, search profitability based on unique visitors and devices used were unitary costs of under 1€.

-The introduction of the mobile phone has drastically changed consumer habits and, therefore, it’s important for marketers and advertisers to follow suit.
-Businesses should both analyze and improve the design of their mobile marketing strategies in order to remain connected with their clients and to continue to get the best results at the time of purchase.
+The rise of the mobile phone has drastically changed consumer habits and, therefore, it’s important for marketers and advertisers to follow suit.
+Businesses should analyze and improve the design of their mobile marketing strategies in order to remain connected with their clients and continue to get the best results.